laoshanlung/blog/content/post/2017-02-08-simple-blog-setup.md

 rm ./.travis/deploy_key.pem
 ```

 Now that I have the encrypted version of the private key, I need to tell Travis to decrypt it before it can use it.
 There is a `before_install` hook to do that.
+After `travis encrypt-file` command, Travis creates 2 environment variables for your project (check the settings tab), it will use those variables to encrypt the file later.

 ```
 before_install: